Polyamory and Fairness

 Three broken hearts for the price of one is a peculiar definition of the word “fair” in my book; which illustrates yet another important point:

-symmetry is not the same thing as fairness.
+Symmetry is not the same thing as fairness.

-Personally, the kind of fairness that really counts is the kind that begins with compassion.
-Doing the dishes two days in a row because your sister has just had a root canal is compassionate (I’ve had a root canal, and believe me, the last thing you want to be doing when the anaesthetic starts to wear off is standing upright).
+Personally, I think the kind of fairness that really counts is the kind that begins with compassion.
+Doing the dishes two days in a row because your sister has just had a root canal is compassionate (I’ve had a root canal, and believe me, the last thing you want to be doing when the anesthetic starts to wear off is standing upright).
 On the other hand, saying “I’ll dump my partner of many years just to get you to dump yours” is hardly compassionate.

 Fairness matters.
 Symmetry is not the same thing as fairness; fairness means saying things like “I realize that my own insecurity belongs to me, so I will not use it as a blunt instrument on you, nor expect you to plot your life around it.
 I may, however, ask you to talk to me while I’m dealing with it.”